Television conversation questions

 How much time do you spend watching television each day?

 What 3 channels do you watch the most?
-Which is your favourite?
+Which is your favorite?

 Do you pay extra for any channels or TV subscriptions?
 How much do you pay?